NewsLocal News

 Governor Tony Evers and Republican leaders have announced a deal on how to spend Wisconsin's $2.3 billion budget surplus.

-Under the proposed deal, $850 million will go towards refund checks, including $600 checks for families, and $300 checks for single filers.
+Under the proposed deal, $850 million will go toward refund checks, including $600 checks for families, and $300 checks for single filers.

-The deal will also eliminate state taxes on cash tips for two years, and it will eliminate state taxes on overtime for two years.
+The deal will also eliminate state taxes on cash tips, and it will eliminate state taxes on overtime.
+Unlike similar legislation at the federal level, however, these plans are not set to expire after two years.

 Watch: Gov. Evers, Republicans announce budget surplus deal: